-Furthermore, interest on Notes which reference SONIA, SOFR or $\in$ STR are only capable of being determined at the end of the relevant observation period, reference period or interest period (as applicable) and immediately prior to the relevant interest payment date whereas rates with reference to EURIBOR or LIBOR were determined prior to the commencement of the relevant period.
-It may be difficult for investors in Notes which reference SONIA, SOFR or $\notin$ STR to estimate reliably the amount of interest which will be payable on such Notes, and some investors may be unable or unwilling to trade such Notes without changes to their IT systems, both of which could adversely impact the liquidity of such Notes.
-Further, in contrast to, for example, EURIBOR or LIBOR-based Notes, if Notes referencing SONIA, SOFR or $\notin$ STR become due and payable as a result of an event of default, the rate of interest payable for the final Interest Period in respect of such Notes shall only be determined on the date on which the Notes become due and payable and shall not be reset thereafter.
+Furthermore, interest on Notes which reference Compounded Daily SONIA, Compounded Daily SOFR, SOFR Average or Compounded Daily €STR are only capable of being determined at the end of the relevant observation period, reference period or interest period (as applicable) and immediately prior to the relevant interest payment date whereas rates with reference to EURIBOR were determined prior to the commencement of the relevant period.
+It may be difficult for investors in Notes which reference Compounded Daily SONIA, Compounded Daily SOFR, SOFR Average or Compounded Daily €STR to estimate reliably the amount of interest which will be payable on such Notes, and some investors may be unable or unwilling to trade such Notes without changes to their IT systems, both of which could adversely impact the liquidity of such Notes.
+Further, in contrast to, for example, EURIBOR-based Notes, if Notes referencing Compounded Daily SONIA, Compounded Daily SOFR.
+SOFR Average or Compounded Daily €STR become due and payable as a result of an event of default, the rate of interest payable for the final Interest Period in respect of such Notes shall only be determined on the date on which the Notes become due and payable and shall not be reset thereafter.

-In addition, the manner of adoption or application of SONIA, SOFR or $\in$ STR in the Eurobond markets may differ materially compared with the application and adoption of SONIA, SOFR or $\in$ STR in other markets, such as the derivatives and loan markets.
-Investors should carefully consider how any mismatch between the adoption of SONIA, SOFR or $\in$ STR across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of Notes referencing SONIA, SOFR or $\notin$ STR.
+In addition, the manner of adoption or application of SONIA, SOFR or €STR in the Eurobond markets may differ materially compared with the application and adoption of SONIA, SOFR or €STR in other markets, such as the derivatives and loan markets.
+Investors should carefully consider how any mismatch between the adoption of SONIA, SOFR or €STR across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of Notes referencing SONIA, SOFR or €STR.

-If SOFR, SONIA or $\notin$ STR does not prove to be widely used as a benchmark in securities that are similar or comparable to the relevant Notes, the trading price of such Notes may be lower than those of securities that are linked to rates that are more widely used.
-Similarly, market terms for securities that are linked to SOFR, SONIA or $\notin$ STR, including, but not limited to, the spread over the reference rate reflected in the interest rate provisions, may evolve over time, and as a result, trading prices of the relevant Notes may be lower than those of later-issued securities that are based on SOFR, SONIA or $\notin$ STR.
+If SOFR, SONIA or €STR do not prove to be widely used benchmarks in securities that are similar or comparable to the relevant Notes, the trading price of such Notes may be lower than those of securities that are linked to rates that are more widely used.
+Similarly, market terms for securities that are linked to SOFR, SONIA or €STR, including, but not limited to, the spread over the reference rate reflected in the interest rate provisions, may evolve over time, and as a result, trading prices of the relevant Notes may be lower than those of later-issued securities that are based on SOFR, SONIA or €STR.
 Investors in such Notes may not be able to sell such Notes at all or may not be able to sell such Notes at prices that will provide them with a yield comparable to similar investments that have a developed secondary market, and may consequently suffer from increased pricing volatility and market risk.